Takt Op

 (Note: "Op." is an abbreviation for Opus number, the "work number" that is assigned to a musical composition.) is a Japanese mixed-media project about classical music produced by Bandai Namco Arts and DeNA.
-An anime television series by MAPPA and Madhouse titled Takt Op.
+An anime television series produced by MAPPA and Madhouse titled Takt Op.
 Destiny aired from October to December 2021.
 A mobile game developed by Game Studio titled Takt Op.
 Symphony, which was originally set to release in 2021, was released in June 2023 and subsequently shut down in April 2024.

 Plot

 Takt Op is set in the year 2047, a future world where music cannot be played freely because it attracts monsters called "D2s".
 (Note: Stands for "Despair Dolls") These monsters were produced by a black meteorite containing Black Night Siderites which fell from the sky years ago.
 They hate the music produced by humans and are drawn to the music source and attempt to destroy it, as it is the only thing that can hurt and kill them.
 To combat the D2s, the Symphonica International Organization and the Musicarts combine their powers to defend the cities from D2s.